BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/GitSyncCore/README.md

 - **Cryptographically signed** - Every commit verified
 - **Conflict-free collaboration** - Built on CRDTs for smooth merging

-## Built on CosmicSyncCore
+## Built on CivicBase

-GitSyncCore demonstrates the power of the CosmicSyncCore platform:
+GitSyncCore demonstrates the power of the CivicBase platform:

 ### Leverages Existing Components
 - **P2P Networking** - libp2p for peer discovery and communication